Don’t go yet!

 For many people, monthly mortgage payments are weaved into their regular routine and do not cause too much of a concern – but what about homeowners who have recently been made redundant or bankrupt, or have developed a serious illness which prevents them from working?

 Property repossession is a legal process where a mortgage lender takes ownership of a property if the promised payments aren’t being met.
-So, for those who can’t keep up with monthly mortgage payments, their home will be at risk because their lender can legally repossess it to cover the costs.
+So, for those who can’t keep up with monthly mortgage payments, they should consider seeking legal advice as their home will be at risk because their lender can legally repossess it to cover the costs.
+Find out how to avoid repossession of your home below.

 If you are having trouble meeting your monthly payments, it is important to take action sooner rather than later – if you ignore it, it will lead to much larger problems in the future.
 Below are some actions which could help you to rectify the situation, or alleviate some of the stress you are feeling:

 When you miss just one mortgage payment you will be in what is known as mortgage arrears.
 This means you owe your mortgage lender a monthly payment.
 This rings alarm bells with your mortgage provider, as you have made an obligation to pay the monthly installments set out in your mortgage agreement.
-However, they understand that sometimes scenarios crop up, and most lenders give a grace period to settle the amount without any ramifications.
+However, talk to your lender as they understand that sometimes scenarios crop up, and most lenders give a grace period to settle the amount without any ramifications.

 If two mortgage payments are missed, the lender will communicate with you to understand the situation and put a plan in place.
 Their job is to help you clear your arrears and help you ensure future payments are made.
 Most lenders are empathetic to situations such as job loss, death, divorce or health issues and will help put an action plan in place for you.